 - Open platforms

 - Lots of software can be installed:

 - For different purposes

 - From different vendors

-- Communication with different protocols possible:
+- Communication with several protocols possible:

-- GSM/GPRS, UMTS
+- GSM/GPRS, UMTS, LTE, ...

-- Bluetooth, Infrared, WLAN
+- Bluetooth, Infrared, WLAN, ...

 - Private and confidential data can and will be stored on the mobile device.

-- Camera is (in many cases) included.
+- Camera is usually included.